awsdocs/amazon-kendra-developer-guide/doc_source/s3-acl.md

 The configuration file contains a JSON structure that identifies an S3 prefix and lists the access settings for the prefix\.
 The prefix can be a path, or it can be an individual file\.
 If the prefix is a path, the access settings apply to all of the files in that path\.

 You can specify both users and groups in the access settings\.
 When you query the index, you specify user and group information\.
-For more information, see [](user-context-filter.md#context-filter-attribute)\.
+For more information, see [Filtering by user attribute](user-context-filter.md#context-filter-attribute)\.

 The JSON structure for the configuration file should be in the following format: